Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 Graphics

 The graphics are basic but they are colourful, clear and crisp.
-The added illustrations and animations during set pieces are a nice touch as the game would seem rather plain otherwise.
+Smooth scrolling combined with more detailed illustrations and animations during set pieces are a nice touch as the game would seem rather plain otherwise.
+I think the football itself looks cool too, especially the way it enlarges as it rises into the air helping to ascertain its height.

 Music